Board of Directors

 The Board is composed of independent professionals who offer a variety of expertise and experience and represent different cultural backgrounds and regions of Canada.

-Rob Norris is Senior Strategist for Partnerships at the University of Saskatchewan.
-Prior to this he was MLA, and was first elected to the Saskatchewan Legislature for the constituency of Saskatoon Greystone in the 2007 provincial election and was re-elected in the 2011 provincial election.
-Rob has served as the Minister responsible for Advanced Education, Employment and Immigration, the Minister responsible for the Saskatchewan Power Corporation, and the Minister responsible for Innovation, among other responsibilities.
+Prior to his position as Senior Strategist for Partnerships at the University of Saskatchewan, Rob Norris was Member of the Legislative Assembly (MLA) of Saskatchewan and was first elected for the constituency of Saskatoon Greystone in the 2007 provincial election and was re-elected in the 2011 provincial election.
+Rob has served as the Minister responsible for Innovation, among other responsibilities.
 He also served as the Legislative Secretary for First Nations and Metis Engagement and the Legislative Secretary for International Trade and Education.
-Mr. Norris has also recently been named Honorary Consul of Bangladesh in Saskatchewan.
+Mr. Norris is also Honorary Consul of Bangladesh in Saskatchewan.

 After graduating with a Bachelor of Arts, Honours in Applied Economics from Queens, Susan started her career with the Royal Bank of Canada.
 In 2001 she was recruited to Roynat Capital where she participated until 2006 in over 100 diversified transactions including real estate, leasing, minority ownership, majority ownership, IPO, Succession Planning and Privatization.
 During her time at Roynat, she acquired many technical skills including structuring, analysing, modelling, negotiating, Board of Directors responsibilities and Corporate Governance.
 In 2009, she was promoted to Director and District manager of the Montreal and North Shore markets.
 It was in this role that she became versed in recruitment, management and scheduling.
 From there, in 2013, Susan moved into an executive role with branch banking for the Bank of Nova Scotia in Montreal, and finally to her current role as VP, Commercial Banking for TD Bank in 2016.

 Susan is also a CWY alumna, having participated in a project in Costa Rica in 1997 and is deeply involved in her community.

-Salvatore (Sal) Badali is a Partner in the Public Sector and Non-Profit practice of Odgers Berndtson, an international executive search firm.
+Salvatore (Sal) Badali is Partner in the Public Sector and Non-Profit practice at Odgers Berndtson, an international executive search firm